geekcell/ddd-symfony-bundle/README.md

 ### Resource

+An [API Platform](https://api-platform.com/) resource, but instead of using the standard approach of using a combined entity/resource approach, it is preferred to separate model (domain layer) and API Platform specific resource (infrastructure layer)

+#### Generator Command

-This command can be used to generate an [Api Platform](https://api-platform.com/) resource.
-Minimum required version is [2.7](https://api-platform.com/docs/core/upgrade-guide/#api-platform-2730) for the PHP attributes support.
+Minimum required API Platform version is [2.7](https://api-platform.com/docs/core/upgrade-guide/#api-platform-2730) for the [new metadata system](https://api-platform.com/docs/core/upgrade-guide/#apiresource-metadata).

-#### Command Output

 ```bash
 Description: